jwangbychance/jwangbychance/README.md

-Australian university student studying a Bachelor in Information Technology and Business
+UTS student studying a Bachelor in Information Technology and Business

 Data Analytics & Accounting